mafe72/3D-Printer-Filament-Runout-Sensor/README.md

 		#define ADVANCED_PAUSE_FEATURE

-More information about the Marlin configuration can be [found here.](http://marlinfw.org/docs/configuration/configuration.html#filament-runout-sensor)
+More information about the firmware configuration can be at the official Marlin Documentation [found here.](http://marlinfw.org/docs/configuration/configuration.html#filament-runout-sensor)

 Once done, flash the modified firmware to your printer.